 Current collaborative artists include Mark Hollmann (Urinetown), Dave Caplan and Alan Jay Zipper.
 Below photo of staged reading of Age of Power, a new musical by Hollmann, Caplan and Zipper.

 The 60-credit degree in musical theater collaboration is the the first graduate degree to offer a comprehensive multi-track program in creating musical theater works.
 Over three years, students will engage in craft-based disciplinary studies in their respective areas plus a core curriculum they will take as a full cohort group.
 Please note: Program start is Fall 2018.

 American Musical Theater

 Curriculum varies by track: Composers & Composer/Lyricists; Directors & Director/Choreographers; and Playwrights & Book Writers.

 Degree culminates in a showcase and thesis project.

 Showcase: Industry showcase of students’ selected work to be presented in New York City to an invited roster of industry and field professionals, funded in part by the George and Joy Abbott Center for Musical Theater, consisting of a short concert-style presentation featuring selected performed excerpts from the candidate’s body of original work.

 Thesis Projects: Creation of a complete new musical culminating in a fully rehearsed workshop production, written by MFA candidate composers and composer/lyricists, book writers and playwrights, and directed by MFA candidate director/choreographers.

-If you have any questions about the program, please contact the head of Musical Theater, Peter Reynolds, at firstname.lastname@example.org.
+If you have any questions about the program, please contact the head of Musical Theater, Steven Gross, at firstname.lastname@example.org.